mlaursen/react-dd-menu/README.md

 #### Props

 * `isOpen`    - Boolean for telling if the menu is open.
 This was passed in as a prop instead of having the component's own state so you can decide when to close the menu on your own.
-  * Defaults to `false`
+  * __Is Required__
 * `close`     - a function to call that turns the `isOpen` boolean to false
+  * __Is Required__
 * `toggle`    - any renderable item that will be used to toggle the menu open.
 So normally a button or any other content.
-* `direction` - the direction that the menu will appear from.
-Valid values are `center`, `right`, and `left`.
-Check the `src/scss/_animations.scss` file for how these work.
-The direction is used for the appearing animation. `grow-from-${direction}`
+  * __Is Required__
+* `inverse`   - boolean if it is an inversed color menu
+* `align`     - the alignment for the animation, text, and menu if the specific props are not given.
   * Defaults to `center`
+* `animAlign` - the alignment/direction that the menu will appear from
+* `textAlign` - the alignment of each list item's text
+* `menuAlign` - the alignment of the menu to the `toggle` element
-* className   - any additional css classes to add the the dropdown menu container. (`.dd-menu`)
+* `className` - any additional css classes to add the the dropdown menu container. (`.dd-menu`)
-  * Defaults to `''`

 ### Styling
 In the `dist` folder, there is a `react-dd-menu.css` and a `react-dd-menu.min.css` with the default css stylings.
 If you have SASS, the source is located in `src/scss`.